aarongodin/totally/readme.md

 ];
 ```

-Any time `"updated_at"` changes, it won't count as a modification, and a new file will not be written.
+Any time `"updated_at"` changes, it won't count as a modification.
+If there are no other changes, the file won't be written to.
 The `"excludeFromDiff"` array must contain strings that follow the same getter syntax as [lodash's get()](https://lodash.com/docs#get).

 ## About